-After planting, the clove tree will begin blossoming within six to 10 years and will reach full maturity (and produce the best harvest) at the age of 15 to 20.
-Since these trees require moist soil, you can improve soil conditions by covering the freshly-planted seeds with a plastic sheet after planting.
+A clove tree will begin blossoming within six to 10 years after planting and will reach full maturity (and produce the best harvest) at 15 to 20 years old.

-Cloves are quite delicate and will grow fairly slowly; the seed germination process will take about six weeks.
-It will take about four to six months to harvest the crop from the buds (when they're less than two centimeters).
+Clove trees are quite delicate and will grow fairly slowly.
+It will take about four to six months to harvest the spice crop from the buds (when they're less than two centimeters).
 The optimal harvesting time is when the clove buds change from a green to slightly pink color.
-Harvesting is a very delicate process, as the quality of yield can be destroyed if branches are tilted or broken.
+Harvesting is a very delicate process, as the quality of yield can be destroyed if branches are bent or broken.

-These plants require continuous water.
-Some gardeners opt for a drip irrigation system for best results, particularly during the summer months when the plants may require additional watering.
+These plants require constant moisture.
+Some gardeners opt for a drip irrigation system for best results, particularly during the summer months when the plants might require additional watering.
 Just be sure that the soil doesn't become waterlogged or too soggy, as these conditions can lead to root rot.
-The clove tree will require the most frequent watering in its first three to four years of growth.
+The clove tree will require the most frequent watering during the first three to four years of its life.

 Temperature and Humidity

-Cloves will grow and produce best when provided with regular fertilization.
-An organic manure can be applied from May through June.
+Clove trees will grow and produce best when provided with regular fertilization.
+Well-composted manure can be applied from May through June.
 In the early fall months, fertilizer can be applied in shallow trenches dug around the plant.

-It's best to attempt propagation in the middle of the summer, and seeds should be planted immediately.
-After fruits are allowed to ripen on the tree, they will naturally fall and their seeds can either be soaked in water overnight or sown directly into the soil.
+It's best to propagate seeds in the middle of the summer.
+Seeds should be planted immediately after harvesting.
+After fruits are allowed to ripen on the tree, they will naturally fall and their seeds can either be soaked in water overnight or sown directly into the garden.

 Growing in Containers

-Clove plants can be grown in containers, though they will not grow as tall as when planted outdoors.
+Clove trees can be grown in containers, though they will not grow as tall as when planted outdoors.
 Containers should be at least 18 inches in diameter and have a proper drainage system.

 The pot or container can be filled about two-thirds full with moist (but not soggy) soil, and seeds can be placed directly on top of the soil.
-If a clove seed is already rooted, then they can be gently planted below the surface of the soil.
+If a clove seed is already rooted, then press it gently below the soil surface.

 The container should be kept in a bright spot with access to indirect sunlight, preferably in a room with a temperature that remains consistently between 65 to 80 degrees Fahrenheit.